kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 ##### Inheritance example

-You can also create an abstract CRUD repository and then use it in inheritance:
+You can also create an abstract CRUD repository and then use it in inheritance for [Postgres SQL](https://postgrespro.com/docs/postgresql):

 ===! ":fontawesome-brands-java: `Java`"